akiaxin/ProgrammingPortfolio/README.md

 ### Pig Latin Translator
-Pig Latin is a secret language based on English, and many have been bamboozled by the language.
+Pig Latin is a secret language based on English, and has bamboozled many.
 Well, no more.
 No longer.
 With the ability to translate English text into Pig Latin, you wield the power to leave a trail of confusion behind you as you effortlessly encode English into the linguistic wonder that we know as Pig Latin.

 ![Gameplay](https://github.com/akiaxin/programming/blob/main/images/piglatin1.png)
 [Source Code](https://github.com/akiaxin/programming/blob/main/src/piglatin.py)